vaan2010/OrderWindow-Demo/README.md

 # OrderWindows-Demo
-+ A database management system by using netbeans with MySQL.
++ A database management system by using NetBeans with MySQL.
 + There are two parts of windows.